Educational Consumer Tips

 Better Business Bureau

-Work-at home job opportunities often include mystery shopping, stuffing envelopes, promoting/marketing merchant credit card machines, blogging, training or tutorial services to build a website business, and setting up a website or a web mall to sell products or services.
-After signing up with these companies, there is a likely chance that you will be contacted by another company with a different name offering to sell you “leads” or advertising to assist you in your success.
-Consumers have complained that they were charged anywhere from $50.00 to $60,000 for leads or advertising that did not produce results.
+After signing up with a company, there is a likely chance that you will be contacted by another company with a different name offering to sell you “leads” or advertising to assist you in your success.
+Consumers have complained that they were charged anywhere from $50.00 to $60,000 for leads or advertising that did not produce results or was never run to begin with.
 BBB files show that companies engaging in this type of service are often unwilling to issue a refund.
 Work-at-Home companies often close down abruptly and may reopen under a different name.
-For this reason, the number of complaints a Work-at-Home company has should not be taken as an indication that you should do business with them.
+For this reason, before doing business with a Work-at-Home company, carefully consider the length of time the company has been operating in addition to the number and types of complaints reported.
 Remember, if it sounds too good to be true, it probably is.